otapi/calibre-web/readme.md

 # About

-This is a customized fork of the [Calibre-Web](https://github.com/janeczku/calibre-web) aimed to my own usage.
+This is a customized fork of the [Calibre-Web](https://github.com/janeczku/calibre-web) for my special needs.

 ## Extra Features